 There are clocks everywhere, but none of them can quite move ahead.
 There is a melted one in the dead body of a bounty hunter.
 There are clocks in towers with frozen hands, except for the second arm, and the constant ticking, also stuck, so that the sound never quite completes.
 There is a warehouse full of clocks that suddenly burst through the roof and take flight, transforming into birds as they go.
 Then there is the title of the story.
 Escapement is not only the name of the world the Stranger rides through, it is a key part of a mechanical watch or clock.
 Reminders of time are everywhere, but time in the Escapement moves at different scales in different regions.

 This is a dangerous and deadly place.
 In the background are violent storms which rain down symbols, crosses and geometric forms.
 There is a distant war in progress, the Titanomachy (originally the war between the Titans and the gods of Mt.
-Olympus) in which stone giants are fighting pupae umbrarum (shadow pupae or dolls?).
+Olympus) in which stone giants are fighting pupae umbrarum (shadow pupae?).
 Occasionally the Stranger comes across a scene of destruction, crushed victims caught under a giant stone foot, or broken remnants of huge stone bodies.

 The atmosphere is often thick with ‘substance’ a mined drug which seems to form the basis of whatever economy the desolate landscape supports.
 There is a vast mine, known as the Hole, where enslaved clowns work under carnie masters, all of whom report to a strange figure known as the General who lives in a house that is more maze and trap than place of residence.
 And there is a mysterious powerful weapon in the shape of a fish, with golden scales, that flops about as if alive.